Turning up heat, US targets Nicaraguan sugar imports

 Nicaragua last year exported $83.5 million worth of sugar to the United States, according to the U.S. Department of Agriculture.

 The administration has been considering ways to turn up the heat on the Nicaraguan government, which last year held what the U.S. considered daily show trails against antigovernment activists ahead of the fall elections.
 His likely opponents locked out of the contest, Ortega easily won a fourth straight term.
+The U.S. also accuses the Ortega government of corruption and sees the country’s close relationship with Russia as a regional security threat.